 Here’s the problem.
 Tools start out small, they appeal to a certain small segment of the market and they do exactly what that market needs.
-But, as a software grows, it looks to broaden it’s horizons into more segments, more locations and more verticals.
+But, as software grows, it looks to broaden its horizons into more segments, more locations, and more verticals.
 What does that mean?
 It means that products release more and more features, yet try to still appeal to each market individually.

 This leads to a complete product, whereby certain segments of the market use only certain feature sets.
 Big companies like Zendesk end up falling short of specializing in one niche, in order to maximize their profits.
 It’s business, we get it, we all do it.
 But over time it can mean that your Help Desk outgrows your needs.

 Naturally, there is a core set of features every helpdesk solution must bring.
 Beyond that, many times, it’s just a matter of building complexity – and increasing prices – on a standard product.
 Basically, if companies are looking for a Helpdesk solution, they probably need: